sudar/wp-plugin-in-github/README.md

 Here is the list of things that I want to implement.
 Pull requests are welcome :)

+- Add an option to exclude certain files/folders from svn ([issue #20](https://github.com/sudar/wp-plugin-in-github/issues/20))
-- If a repo has git submodules then the files from submodules are not getting included in the svn check-in
+- If a repo has git submodules then the files from submodules are not getting included in the svn check-in ([issue #17](https://github.com/sudar/wp-plugin-in-github/issues/17))
-- Delete files from svn that have been removed in the directory
+- Delete files from svn that have been removed from git ([issue #8](https://github.com/sudar/wp-plugin-in-github/issues/8))
-- Provide an option to specify the list of files that should be ignored while replacing version string
+- Provide an option to specify the list of files that should be ignored while replacing version string ([issue #14](https://github.com/sudar/wp-plugin-in-github/issues/14))
 - Find ways to speed up things in the clone script
 - Add batch support in the clone script
 - <del>Ability to automatically show screenshots</del>